 Firebox Services

-The firebox is where the magic happens – it’s the chamber where you actually burn your wood or gas logs.
-I see many cracked fireboxes in Strasburg, especially in homes that burn wood regularly without proper maintenance.
+The firebox is where the action happens – the chamber where you actually burn your wood or gas logs.
+I find a lot of cracked fireboxes around Strasburg, especially in homes that burn wood hard all winter without anyone ever checking on them.

 Common Firebox Issues:

-- Cracked refractory panels (these are the heat-resistant panels lining the firebox)
+- Cracked refractory panels (the heat-resistant panels lining the firebox)

 - Deteriorated mortar joints